iotaledger/tips/text/0019-milestone-payload/0019-milestone-payload.md

 Size of both private and public keys are of 32 or 57 bytes depending on the curve used.
 Similarly, the signature size is of 64 or 114 bytes.

 - The Ed25519 key generation can be fed with a given random sequence of bytes (i.e., seed) of length 32 bytes.
 Output of the key generation is the pair of private and public keys.
 Note that the generation of the seed is out of the scope of this RFC, but in general, any cryptographic pseudo-random function (PRF) would suffice.
-- The Ed25519 signature function takes a Ed25519 private key, a sequnce of bytes of arbitrary size and produces an Ed25519 signature of length 64 bytes.
+- The Ed25519 signature function takes a Ed25519 private key, a sequence of bytes of arbitrary size and produces an Ed25519 signature of length 64 bytes.
 The given sequence of bytes should then be internally hashed (using sha512) by the same function.
-- The Ed25519 verification function takes a public key, a sequnce of bytes of arbitrary size, a Ed25519 signature, and returns true/false based on the signature validity.
+- The Ed25519 verification function takes a public key, a sequence of bytes of arbitrary size, a Ed25519 signature, and returns true/false based on the signature validity.

 To generate a valid milestone, the Coordinator *MUST*:
 1. Generate a *Message* as defined in [RFC-0017 (draft)](https://github.com/GalRogozinski/protocol-rfcs/blob/message/text/0017-message/0017-message.md).